shrimpynuts/exitweb2/README.md

 3. Then run `yarn www dev`, and go to http://localhost:3000/.

+## Where is the backend hosted?

+It's hosted on a Heroku instance at https://exitweb2.herokuapp.com/.
+You will need to use the admin secret (environment variable HASURA_GRAPHQL_ADMIN_SECRET) to login to the console.

 <!-- ## How do I start the hasura console?

 1. Go to `hasura/config.yaml` and commment in the staging `admin_secret` & `endpoint` values.